 To view the Gippsland MDM Meetings Schedule for 2021, please click on the link:

 MDM Consumer Information Brochures are available for you to provide to your patients prior to discussion by following this link:

-The CANMAP Management System is used to support Multidisciplinary Team Meetings (MDM).
-CANMAP is a web-based system designed specifically for the management and administration of the meetings.
-Referrals can be made online via this website at the portal: MDM Referral: Online
+The CANMAP Management System is used to support Gippsland MDMs.
+CANMAP is a web-based system designed for the administration of the meetings.
+Link: CANMAP

 • Skin, Breast, Upper GI and Colorectal – Nicole Vincent on (03) 5173 8575 or Jackie Dalrymple, Cancer Care Nurse, on (03) 5173 8857